Nexus Docs

 MCP, Hosted API, and AMCP Surface

-Nexus is a portable memory layer for AI agents.
-This page covers the current reference stack: hosted setup, Local Lite activation, MCP install, AMCP endpoints, export/import, and runtime verification.
+Nexus is the AMCP-compatible Agent Memory MCP/admin surface powered by Nunchi AI.
+This page covers hosted setup, personal local mode, MCP install, AMCP endpoints, export/import, and runtime verification.

 Hosted API Base